Children of Bodom: Rise to popularity: Follow the Reaper and Hate Crew Deathroll (2000–2004)

 Children of Bodom's first world tour began in 2003 and lasted until late 2004.
-The tour had many sold-out concerts and marked the consolidation of the band in North America, but was also accompanied by an unexpected announcement: Kuoppala decided to quit Children of Bodom for personal reasons right in the middle of the tour without giving previous warning.
+The tour had many sold-out concerts and marked the consolidation of the band in North America, but was accompanied by the announcement that Kuoppala quit Children of Bodom for personal reasons in the middle of the tour without warning.
 In an interview, when Laiho was asked why Kuoppala left the band, he stated that "Well, I try to be careful about what I say about him because there is no bad blood between us.
 He told me that he just got sick of touring and the whole band/rock 'n roll lifestyle living in hotels and tour buses and stuff.
 For me it was really weird because he was always the one who was SO into it!
 He was a die hard rock 'n roller and suddenly he made a quick 180 turn in his whole life.
 This whole situation involves a new girlfriend."
-Griffin's guitarist Kai Nergaard was invited by Laiho to replace Kuoppala, but did not accept the offer.
-Thus, Alexi's bandmate from Sinergy, Roope Latvala (founding member of Stone, one of the bands which started the heavy metal movement in Finland) assumed the guitars as a session player, until a more permanent solution could be found.
+Laiho invited Griffin's guitarist Kai Nergaard to replace Kuoppala, but he did not accept.
+Laiho's bandmate from Sinergy, Roope Latvala (founding member of Stone, one of the bands that started the heavy metal movement in Finland) assumed the guitars as a session player, until a permanent solution was found.
 This formation was introduced in Moscow on 16 August.